 From modern technology to interactions with our friends, family, and coworkers, distractions are practically unavoidable.
 This makes it very hard to focus, especially for a sustained period of time on a specific task.
 Becoming indistractable, then, is an important skill to learn if we want to be truly productive.

 Distractions aren’t going to decrease any time soon with advances in technology.
 Therefore, there is no better time than now to learn the best strategies to help you defeat distractions head on.
 Remember, many distractions may be out of your control, but you can learn to take charge of whether or not they take control of you.

-In this article, you’ll learn not only why distractions are so destructive, but also why they exist in the first place, and a powerful technique that can help you get rid of them for good.
+In this article, you’ll learn not only why distractions are so destructive, but also why they exist in the first place, and a powerful technique that can help you get rid of them and regain your focus.

 Table of Contents

 What Is a Distraction?

 A distraction is anything that draws attention away from what you’re doing at a given moment.
 Examples include looking at your phone each time a notification pops up, chatting with people who stop by your office space while you’re working, or checking social media or emails while trying to finish a big project.

 Traction: The Opposite of Distraction

 We’ve come to the conclusion that distractions are bad, and we don’t want them interfering with what we need to get done.
 What we want to achieve is the opposite: traction.
 Now, there aren’t any official antonym for distraction.
 However, I propose it so as by definition traction is any action that moves us towards what we really want.

 Traction is an action that you fully engage in with intent—following through with what you say you will do.